haibero/journey/README.md

 are two primary use-cases that Journey might fill:

 1. The concept of a "Journey", which is trivially a graph of linked "Crossroads", each of which might be an album, playlist, song, or possibly other media.
-This concept focuses on the possible perceived relationships between art, and the ability to trace or lay out one's musical path, so that if you stumble on a progression that works really well ( whether to teach a genre, introduce an artist, or compete as the best journeyman DJ with your friends for aux rights), you are enabled to share it with others simply.
+This idea focuses on the breadth of relationships between various pieces of music, and the value of being able to trace or plan out one's musical path.
+So, if you stumble on a super cool area of music and want to re-create your experience ( whether to teach a genre, introduce an artist, or compete as the best journeyman DJ with your friends for aux rights), you are able to share it with others simply, with enriching information along to way to foster a deeper connection to the art.
 This would be intended to integrate with Spotify/Soundcloud to at a minimum provide external links, and later an integrated media player to not re-route from the app, with the final goal of becoming a social space for friends to share and discover musical Journeys in an engaging and immersive way (more-so than just linking someone your soundcloud mix).